danae-pan/APIAuth/README.md

     MongoDB stores user credentials and role information in BSON format.
 The Users collection holds user information, including username, password hash, and roles.

+    In this setup, MongoDB runs inside a Docker container, and it connects to the Web API.
+To get MongoDB up and running using Docker, follow these commands:

+    ```bash
+    docker pull mongo:latest
+    docker run -d -p 27017:27017 --name mongoauthdb mongo:latest
+    ```
+    This starts MongoDB on port 27017 and names the container mongoauthdb.

+    Next, add the MongoDB connection settings to the appsettings.json file:

+    ```json
+    "MongoDB": {
+    "ConnectionString": "mongodb://localhost:27017",
+    "DatabaseName": "UserCredentialsDB"
+    },
+    ```
-    The MongoDbService connects to MongoDB using the connection string specified in the appsettings.json file.
+    The MongoDbService connects to MongoDB using the connection string specified in the ```appsettings.json``` file.

     ```csharp